Para-Lang/para-compiler/docs/source/pyapi_ref/index.rst

     Exceptions <exceptions>
     ABC Classes <abc>
     Para Compiler <compiler/index>
-    Pre-Processor <preprocessor/index>
     Extensions <extensions/index>

-This serves as a throughout reference for the Python module `para` and API, which can be used for customised usage of the Para Compiler, Pre-Processor and utilities.
+This serves as a throughout reference for the Python module `para` and API, which can be used for customised usage of the Para Compiler/

 Through the structure of Para, the compiler module can be used independently from the binaries and CLI, and modified as wanted to also allow for specific customisation or runtime usage.

-This also means it enables for example: Running the Pre-Processor alone, using syntax-checks on specific files or running project-structure tools inside a Python script made by you.

 Compiler Installation - ``paralang-base``
 =========================================